Seven Tips for Days When Homeschooling is NOT Working

-Don’t get me wrong: it is a blessing to be able to spend time with your children, to teach them at their own pace, and to discover the things that make them excited about learning.
-But homeschooling parents also know how big of a sacrifice this way of life can be in terms of time, potential income, and sanity.
+Don’t get me wrong: it is a blessing to be able to spend time with our children, to teach them at their own pace, and to discover the things that make them excited about learning.
+But we also know how big of a sacrifice this way of life can be in terms of time, potential income, and sanity.
 On top of all that, there are many days when things simply don’t go the way we expected.
-On those days, it can be easy to feel like a failure or to question your decision to embrace this lifestyle.
+On those days, it can be easy to feel like a failure or to question your decision to even homeschool.

 Whether due to too many other commitments, illness, or bad attitudes, we have all had those days when this homeschooling thing does not seem to be working out the way we planned.
 Here are 7 tips to help when homeschooling is NOT working!

 1. Take a Moment

-There’s no way the day is going to get back on course if you, the teacher/adult, are upset and feeling hopeless about things.
+There’s no way the day is going to get back on course if you are upset and feeling hopeless about things.
 Give yourself a moment to get it together.
-Something as simple as washing your hands or face with cold water, stepping outside, or fixing a cup of tea can you relax, refocus, and remember that one bad day is not much in the grand scheme of things.
+Something as simple as washing your hands or face with cold water, stepping outside, or fixing a cup of tea can help you relax, refocus, and remember that one bad day is not much in the grand scheme of things.

 2. Pray Together and/or Regroup as a Team